 The Mission Road Power Plant, affectionately known as "Queen Mary" by veteran employees of San Antonio’s utility CPS Energy, was built in 1909 to house one of the first steam turbo generator units in town, using water from the San Antonio River to cool its operation.
 A steel-framed brick building housed the first unit.
 Over the decades, the generators were updated with more modern equipment, including a turbine room, boiler house and storage warehouses.

 Mission Road served San Antonio’s electrical needs until 2003 when the plant was decommissioned and environmental clean-up began to facilitate development along the Mission Reach and the future EPIcenter.

-Kimberly Britton joined EPIcenter in March 2016 and is building her team, establishing the organization’s infrastructure and taking steps to finalize plans for the property and raise the additional $62 million needed to retrofit the former Mission Road Power Plant into the headquarters for innovation that will be the EPIcenter.
+CEO Kimberly Britton joined EPIcenter in March 2016 and is building her team, establishing the organization’s infrastructure, finalizing plans for the property, and raising the $74.5 million needed to retrofit the former Mission Road Power Plant into the headquarters for innovation that will be EPIcenter.